 A solar panel system is a form of investment for the people who install them since it covers the cost of their electricity in partial or in full.
+While the estimated lifespan of a solar panel is around 25 to 30 years, how long solar panels last will still depend on maintenance.
 A typical solar panel system may cost $10,000 to $35,000 depending on the type of system and how many solar panels are needed to power a house.
-With the high price tag of this system, it is only understandable for the consumers to expect a long lifespan from the solar panels to justify the cost of setting up.
-Ideally, a solar panel system must provide the savings on electricity to cover the cost incurred in setting up the system.

 There are solar panel manufacturers, such as SunPower, who provide more durable solar panels that have a significantly lower degradation rate of 0.3%.
 In 25 years, their solar panel would still perform at 92.5%.

 There may also be slight differences with monocrystalline vs polycrystalline systems, but overall these panels offer similar longevity.

 Maintenance and replacement may also be needed for solar panels.
 Even though the panels are made from durable materials, they are still fragile and can be broken.
 Extreme physical pressure may break a panel and necessitate replacement.
 The panel can be replaced without replacing the whole system as long as the parts are compatible.
 Also, solar panels are usually placed in clear areas and need minimal maintenance, but providing general maintenance may help prolong their lifespan.
 Make sure that they are not covered with shade to let them perform at their most efficient.
 Shade affects their efficiency and keeps the panels from absorbing sunlight.
 Make sure that the solar panels are performing at their expected performance by monitoring their indicators.
 An inconsistency may need the attention of the manufacturer to check on your solar panels.